NNU-GISA/GISA-RailPC/README.md

 we evaluate the performance of advanced scene understanding methods on the annotated dataset and present a synthetic analysis of semantic segmentation results.
 Based on our findings, we establish some critical challenges towards railway-scale point cloud semantic segmentation.

+***The railway point cloud (first part, approximately 7 kilometers) is currently subject to ownership disputes and confidentiality restrictions, and will no longer be publicly accessible.
+We are in the process of re-labeling the new railway point cloud and aim to complete this labeling by September.
+Following the completion of the paper's correction and re-labeling process, we will make this dataset publicly available again.***

 ## Download
-If you would like to apply for this dataset, please complete the information in the following format and email it to 221302177@njnu.edu.cn or 211345003@njnu.edu.cn.
+If you would like to apply for this dataset, please complete the information in the following format and email it to 221302177@njnu.edu.cn.
 We'll get right back to you. <br />

 	Subject: Request for RailPC dataset